msg-systems/holmes-extractor/README.md

   a relation phraselet produced by a reverse-only template ('reverse_only_relation_score'; default: 20) or any other (normally matched) relation phraselet ('relation_score'; default: 30).
-  - Where a match involves embedding-based matching, the resulting inexactitude is captured by multiplying the activation score increase with the value of the 'Match.overall_similarity_measure' quotient that was returned for the match multiplied by the value of 'embedding_penalty; default: 0.6'.
+  - Where a match involves embedding-based matching, the resulting inexactitude is captured by multiplying the potential new activation score with the value of the 'Match.overall_similarity_measure' quotient that was returned for the match multiplied by a penalty value ('embedding_penalty; default: 0.6').
   - When the same word was involved in matches against more than one two-word phraselets, this implies that a structure involving three or more words has been matched.
 The activation score returned by each match within such a structure is multiplied by a configurable factor ('overlapping_relation_multiplier'; default: 1.5).

 10. The most relevant passages are then determined by the highest activation score peaks within the documents.
-Areas to either side of each peak up to an upper bound
+Areas to either side of each peak up to a certain distance
-('sideways_match_extent'; default: 100 words) in which the activation score is higher than the number of points awarded for a single-word noun phraselet match (default: 5) are regarded as belonging to a contiguous passage around the peak that is then returned as a `TopicMatch` object.
+('sideways_match_extent'; default: 100 words) within which the activation score is higher than the number of points awarded for a single-word noun phraselet match (default: 5) are regarded as belonging to a contiguous passage around the peak that is then returned as a `TopicMatch` object.
+A word whose activation equals the threshold exactly is included at the beginning of the area as long as the next word where activation increases has a score above the threshold.
+If the topic match peak is below the threshold, the topic match will only consist of the peak word.
 11. Setting `only_one_result_per_document = True` prevents more than one result from being returned from the same document; only the result from each document with the highest score will then be returned.
 12. If the results are being returned as dictionaries, the score for each topic match is used to calculate a rank.